 Third-Party Special Needs Trusts

 Funded by assets belonging to a third-party (parent, grandparent or anyone wishing to benefit a person with special needs), a Third-Party Special Needs Trust can be created to pay for supplemental expenses not covered by SSI or Medicaid.
-For example, a trustee can distribute trust funds to pay for clothing, dental care, hair and nail care, education expenses, a vacation or hobbies, but not for food or shelter, which are covered by SSI.
+For example, a trustee can distribute trust funds to pay for clothing, dental care, hair and nail care, education expenses, a vacation or hobbies.
+However, it cannot pay for food or shelter expenses, which are covered by SSI.
 A life insurance policy, retirement or investment account can name a Third-Party Special Needs Trust as a beneficiary.
 A Third-Party Trust can also be created in a Last Will and Testament.

 First-Party Special Needs Trusts